open-contracting/kingfisher-process/docs/cli.rst

 closecollection
 ~~~~~~~~~~~~~~~

-Close an **open** root collection and its upgraded child collection, if any.
+Close an **open** root collection and its derived collections, if any.

 .. code-block:: bash